davidnormo/node-e/README.md

-# node-eval
+# node-e

 A cmd for quick node scripting.

 ## Install

 ```
-npm i -g node-eval
+npm i -g node-e
 ```

 ## Usage

 ```
 NAME
-        node-eval - Helper for quick CLI scripting using node
+        node-e - Helper for quick CLI scripting using node

 SYNOPSIS
-        node-eval <script>
+        node-e <script>

 DESCRIPTION
-        The purpose of node-eval is to help write quick CLI commands.
+        The purpose of node-e is to help write quick CLI commands.
         And tries to avoid some of the boilerplate code that somes
         with non-blocking IO node.